Incident Types

 Delete Incident Types

 Deleting Incident Types is not supported.
-You can disable an Incident Type by following the steps below.
-This will make it unavailable to responders when selecting a type on an incident.
+You can disable an incident type to make it unavailable to responders when selecting a type on an incident.

-Note: In order to disable an Incident Type, you must also disable any child types.
+Note: To disable an Incident Type, you must also disable any child types.

-2. Above the incident title, select an Incident Type from the dropdown.
+3. Above the incident title, select an Incident Type from the dropdown.
+A confirmation modal appears, prompting you to confirm whether the field should be added or removed from the incident.

 A screenshot of the PagerDuty web app showing where to select an Incident Type on an existing incident